Panasonic GH2 vs Pentax MX-1

 It is notable that the GH2 has a hotshoe, while the MX-1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the GH2 and the MX-1 have been discontinued, but can regularly be found used on eBay.
+Both the GH2 and the MX-1 have been discontinued, but can regularly be found used on ebay.
 The GH2 was replaced by the Panasonic GH3, while the MX-1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.
+Further information on the features and operation of the GH2 and MX-1 can be found, respectively, in the Panasonic GH2 Manual (free pdf) or the online Pentax MX-1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic GH2 or the Pentax MX-1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.